← Andrew Sergeyev | CTO of ISD Group | Creative Digital Agency

 3. Skip sending free license key, you don't need it.

-1. Option 1: In 6 months delete your EC2 instance and 30 Gb volume.
+1. Delete your EC2 instance and 30 Gb volume.
 Close your AWS account.
 You're not paying anything.

-3. Option 3: Backup you data and migrate to another hosting.
+3. Backup your data and migrate to another hosting.

-4. Option 4: Don't know which hosting to choose?
+4. Don't know which hosting to choose?
 Contact Andrew, he'll propose you some options.

 Troubleshooting

-2. Can't log in to server: a) check your internet connection; b) don't forget to do cd ~/Downloads; c) check your .pem file is there.
+2. Can't log in to server (Identity file ./n8n.pem not accessible: No such file or directory):a) don't forget to do cd ~/Downloads; b) check your .pem file is there.

 3. Any other issues?
 Contact Andrew (scroll down to the bottom of the page).